Elijah-AO/6502-emulator/emulator-notes.md

  - The PPU has its own bus to communicate with the memory mapped to graphics, VRAM, and palettes
  - The graphics (8KB) exists in the cartridge and is stored at 0x0000 - 0x1FFF
  - VRAM is 2KB and is mapped to 0x2000 - 0x27FF
  - Palettes are 32 bytes and are mapped to 0x3F00 - 0x3FFF
  - The PPU also communicates with the OAM which is not on any bus and is used to store the current sprite on the screen
  - The PPU is clocked at 3 times the speed of the CPU
  - The CPU uses DMA to write to the OAM
  - There are additional circuitry on the cartridges called mappers which are used to extend the capabilities of the NES
  - Mappers are used for bank switching, where the CPU can configure the mapper to give different data for the same address ranges.
- - ive been going through something, 1855 days.
-Ive been going through something.

 ### Bitwise Operatins
  - Can perform logical operations with a mask to extract specific bits